Sandringham House: Architecture and description

 The house is mainly constructed of red brick with limestone dressings; Norfolk Carrstone is also prevalent, particularly in Edis's additions.
-The tiled roof contains nine separate clusters of chimneystacks.
+The tiled roof contains nine separate clusters of chimney stacks.
 The style is Jacobethan, with inspiration drawn principally from nearby Blickling Hall.
 (Note: There are also similarities with Somerleyton Hall, built some 30 years before in neighbouring Suffolk.
 That house was used as the stand-in for Sandringham House in the 2003 television drama The Lost Prince, about the life of Prince John.)
 Construction was undertaken by Goggs Brothers of Swaffham.
 The principal rooms of the house are the saloon, the drawing room, the dining room and the ballroom, together with rooms devoted to sports, such as the gun room, or leisure, such as the bowling alley, now a library, and the billiard room.
 The walls of the corridors connecting the principal rooms display a collection of Oriental and Indian arms and armour, gathered by Edward VII on his tour of the East in 1875–1876.
 Decoration of the house and the provision of furniture and fittings was undertaken by Holland and Sons in the 1870 rebuilding.